 Cocoa bean absolute

-An olfactive reconstruction of Viceregal Mexico: the mineral notes of the tile floors and stucco walls, the cedar wood and pine beams, and the gilded altars give way to a recipe of spiced chocolate at its heart.
-The incense from the church mixes with the kitchen spices, creating an evocative Baroque concoction for both men and women.
+An olfactive reconstruction of 17th century Viceregal Mexico: the mineral notes of terra cotta tile floors and stucco walls, the wooden beams and gilded altars give way to a heart of of spiced cacao.
+In the background, the incense from the church mixes with the kitchen spices, creating an evocative Baroque concoction between heaven and earth.
 Notes include: Cocoa absolute, Mexican vanilla, cinnamon, and a smoked chili infusion.

 100 ml / 3.4 fl oz.
 Eau de Parfum.